-The school assesses what additional provision should be made for individual pupils.
-Therefore, children who meet at least one of these criteria could receive assistance for some charged items, as deemed appropriate for the child for example:
+The school assesses the additional provision required for individual pupils.
+Therefore, children who meet at least one of these criteria could receive assistance for some charged items, as deemed appropriate for the child and up to and not exceeding the total amount of Pupil Premium funding received for that child.